SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-application-gateway.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-application-gateway.png')} alt="Thumbnail icon" width="50"/>

-Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
+[Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) is a web traffic load balancer that enables you to manage traffic to your web applications.
 It works on application layer (OSI layer 7) and supports URL based routing.
 This integration helps in analyzing access patterns, tracking performance information for each instance, including total requests served, throughput in bytes, healthy and unhealthy backend instance count.

-For more details on Azure Application Gateway, refer to the Azure Application Gateway [documentation](https://learn.microsoft.com/en-us/azure/application-gateway/overview).

 ## Log and Metric types